Minotola, New Jersey

-Minotola is an unincorporated community located within Buena Borough, in Atlantic County, New Jersey, United States.
+Minotola is an unincorporated community located within Buena Borough, in Atlantic County, in the U.S. state of New Jersey.

 The Minotola Post Office was founded by John H. Sims in 1897.

 Education

 Minotola is part of the Buena Regional School District, which serves Buena Borough as well as the communities of Buena Vista Township, Weymouth Township, and Estell Manor.
 Schools located within Minotola include Dr. J.P.
 Cleary Elementary School, and Notre Dame Regional parochial school, both located on Central Avenue.

+Notable people

+People who were born in, residents of, or otherwise closely associated with Minotola include: